Devin Vargas

 Devin Vargas (born December 25, 1981) is an American professional boxer.
-As an amateur, he won a bronze medal at the 2003 Pan American Games and competed at the 2004 Olympics, both in the heavyweight division.
+As an amateur, he won a bronze medal at the 2003 Pan American Games.
+He also represented the United States at the 2004 Olympics.

 Amateur career

 Vargas had a stellar amateur career prior to turning professional.
 Vargas was the National Golden Gloves Heavyweight Champion in 2000 and 2001.
 In 2003 he stopped Mike Marrone but was stopped inside the distance by eventual winner Charles Ellis.
 He became US champion in 2003.
 In international fights he lost twice to Kertson Manswell in 2003 but beat him in 2004 to qualify for the Olympics.

 Vargas qualified for the Olympic Games by ending up in first place at the 1st AIBA American 2004 Olympic Qualifying Tournament in Tijuana, Mexico.
 He competed at the 2004 Olympics in Athens as a heavyweight representing the United States.
 His results were: